Executive Order 14187: Implementation

 In February 2025, the Office of Personnel Management announced that insurance carriers that provide health insurance coverage to Federal employees under the Federal Employees Health Benefits Program will no longer be allowed to provide coverage for gender-affirming care for minors.
 Carriers must identify any resulting premium reductions and incorporate those reductions into their 2026 rates.
 Carriers may continue to offer coverage for gender-affirming care for persons 19 years old and older, but they are not required to do so.

 In May 2025, the United States Department of Health and Human Services published a report titled Treatment for Pediatric Gender Dysphoria: Review of Evidence and Best Practices.

 The report promotes gender exploratory therapy, a form of conversion therapy intended to delay or prevent someone suffering gender dysphoria from seeking gender transition.

 In the summer of that year, the Department of Justice began sending subpoenas to "over 20" hospitals demanding the full records of trans patients who received medical care under 19 - including their names, social security numbers, doctors' notes, and treatments prescribed.
+This practice continued into 2026, expanding to many more hospitals across the nation.

+In 2026, the Trump admin began forcing hospitals which it had found to have acted in violation of the order - beginning with Texas Children's Hospital and The Cleveland Clinic - to establish detransition clinics, which would perform medical detransitions on any patient who had previously received transgender healthcare.